In the guide

 If you decide to buy a vehicle from a trader by distance means (such as from a website) you have the same legal rights as you have when buying from a trader's premises.
 You also get additional rights under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013.
 These Regulations give you extra protection because the contract you enter into is concluded at a distance and without face-to-face contact.
 You have the right to cancel most 'distance' contracts and there is a 14-day cancellation period.
-The 'Buying by internet, phone & mail order: distance contracts explained' guide gives more information.
+The 'Buying by internet, phone and mail order: distance contracts explained' guide gives more information.

 Are motor auctions covered?